 Is catnip a drug?
-We can see a collection of videos on the Internet showing cats nibbling, licking, and rolling on the floor, and other strange behaviours upon the exposure to catnip.
+We can see a collection of videos on the Internet showing cats nibbling, licking, rolling on the floor, and other unusual behaviours upon exposure to catnip.
 That being said, most cat owners may have heard about the effects of catnip on feline behaviour.
 However, only a few seem to understand the reason behind this.
 Is catnip good for cats?
-Is it safe to give catnip to your little furry friends?
+Is it really safe to give catnip to your cat?

 Catnip as a herbaceous species

 Catnip is one of the diverse types of species under the mint family Nepeta cataria.
-This is a perennial herb that can grow up to two to three feet tall (50-100 centimetres) with heart-shaped leaves.
-Catnip can initially be found only in Africa, Asia, and Europe.
-Soon, it was imported both to the US and North America.
+This is a perennial herb that can grow up to two to three feet tall (50–100 centimetres) with heart-shaped leaves.
+Initially, catnip can only be found in Africa, Asia, and Europe.
+Soon, it was imported to North America.

-Apart from the association of cats to catnip, catnip effects on humans can be soothing.
-In fact, catnip is a traditional herbal medicine that has the following properties beneficial to humans:
+Apart from the association of cats to catnip, it also had soothing effects on humans.
+Catnip is a traditional herbal medicine that has the following properties beneficial to humans:

-Science explained the relationship between cats and catnip
+Science explains the relationship between cats and catnip

-So, what is catnip and how is it useful?
-Catnip contains aromatic oil from a chemical called Nepetalactone which stimulates a response in the brains susceptible to cats.
+So what is catnip and how is it useful?
+Catnip contains aromatic oil from a chemical called nepetalactone, which stimulates a response in the brain and is susceptible to cats.
 This response brings a similar effect on how humans are affected by hallucinogenic drugs.

-The nepetalactone found in catnips can make a reaction to even the laziest lap cat.
-Its stimulating effect may last for about 15 minutes.
-It has been found out that this type of reaction does not apply to kittens under ages of three to six months old and senior felines.
+The nepetalactone found in catnip can make a reaction to even the laziest lap cat.
+Its stimulating effect may last for about fifteen minutes.
+It has been found that this type of reaction does not apply to kittens age between three to six months old, as well as senior felines.

 The sensitivity to catnip is said to be hereditary.
-There is an estimation of 50 to 75 per cent of cats with susceptibility to such reactions.
+There is an estimation of 50 to 75 per cent of cats with susceptibility to such a reaction.
 Even the family of large cats such as lions, leopards, cougars, and tigers may inherit nepetalactone sensitivity.
-If your furry companion belongs to the one-third of cats who have no reactions to catnip, she may instead respond to Valerian (Valeriana Officinalis).
+If your furry companion belongs to the one-third of cats who have no reactions to catnip, she may instead respond to valerian (Valeriana officinalis).

 What is catnip used for?

-How to use catnip and why use it?
+How do you use catnip and why do you use it?

 - Catnip in capsule form is used as a treatment for digestive upsets and headaches.

-- As it was observed to have certain effects on some cats, there are now cat toys available in pet shops with a mixture of catnip.
-There are people who chose to create their own use of catnip.
+- As it has certain effects on some cats, there are now cat toys available in pet shops with a mixture of catnip.
+There are people who choose to create their own use of catnip powder.
 Firstly, dry the plant.
 Next is to crush it into bits of pieces.
-After that, it can be sprinkled into your cat’s toys.
+After that, it can be sprinkled onto your cat’s toys.

 Know that cats are very sensitive to the scent that emanates from the catnip.
 They can detect the smell of nepetalactone per 1,000,000,000,000 (trillion) parts in the air.
 Research suggests that catnip stimulates a response from the ‘happy’ receptors of the feline’s brain with just a whiff.
 However, it may have a reverse effect when eaten.